benjiaminhanks2/TheBasisApp/README.md

      View Model

-     1. FlightViewModel- Business logic for getting data from api, sending it to activity which in turns sends it to adpater by binding it with CardViewModel
+     1. CardListViewModel- Business logic for getting data from api, sending it to activity which in turns sends it to adpater by binding it with CardListViewModel

 #### Steps to Install app